StaymanHou/refinerycms-api/readme.md

 [![Build Status](https://travis-ci.org/refinerycms-contrib/refinerycms-api.svg?branch=master)](https://travis-ci.org/refinerycms-contrib/refinerycms-api)

-This extension allows you to use a Rest API with Refinery CMS 3.0 and later.
+This extension allows you to use a Rest API with Refinery CMS 4.0 and later.

+This folk has simplified the original extension to drop unnecessary dependencies.
+This modified extension only serves a read-only API, with a global auth token instead of per-user API keys.
+The endpoints are not versioned either.

 ## TODO
+* [ ] Update tests
 * [ ] Check Abilities
 * [ ] Fix specs